 When the white-and-blue-fawn Reas turned 1 (August 2019), the couple began training him for a National Oval Track Racing Association National two months later.
 And, wow, did this relative unknown put on a show.
 In competition with 90 others, he won the High FTE (First Time Entered) Award, given to the highest scoring dog entered in his/her first meet.

-The club’s 2020 National was cancelled due to COVID, so fast forward to this past September when the couple loaded up all nine dogs and headed to Roy, Washington, a Tacoma suburb for another NOTRA National.
+The club’s 2020 National was canceled due to COVID, so fast forward to this past September when the couple loaded up all nine dogs and headed to Roy, Washington, a Tacoma suburb for another NOTRA National.
 It was a challenging trip packed with numerous stops to walk and exercise the dogs.
 Again, on the big stage, Reas was a show-stopper, winning two major sprint events.

 But guess what?
 While this four-legged Usain Bolt rules the sprint world, his favorite sport, Manetti claims, is Dock Diving while Gluth points to Fast CAT.
 Reas has a personal distance best in the pool of 27 feet and loves being in and around water.